lwu123/CourseProject/README.md

 User's input is captured from an HTML form.
 Next that data is sent to a function that makes use of the spacy pos tagging model.
 The information is then rendered back to the user.

+# Results

+In conclusion, the results were very accurate.
+We can use this to build larger applications that can be used to parse out large unstructured texts.